5minpause/5minpause.github.io/_posts/2018-08-22-the-inner-platform-effect.markdown

 > “The Inner Platform Effect is an anti-pattern that occurs when a software system is designed to be so customizable that it ends up being a poor imitation of the platform it was designed with.”

-Matthew has started a new series on anti-patterns in software development.
-He starts with the Inner platform effect.
+Matthew has started a new series on anti-patterns in software development. <!--more-->He starts with the Inner platform effect.
 This is an anti-pattern I did now know before but was able to recognize once I read his explanation and examples.

 What about you?
 Can you find examples for it?
 Tell me about them!